iamamirsalehi/laravel-payment-service/README.md

 ```

 If you want to use Payment you have to start from ``PaymentService`` class.
 In This class we defined our different provider names as constant, Like ``IDPAY`` or ``Vandar``. <br>
-In the construct of class we want two parameters, First one if ``$dataRequest`` and the second one is the gatewat type. <br>
+In the construct of class we have two parameters, First one if ``$dataRequest`` and the second one is the gatewat type. <br>
 #### What is ``$dataRequest`` anyway?
 In the example of this class you will see:
 ```php